 The scheduled payment of principal of and interest on the Bonds when due will be guaranteed under an insurance policy to be issued concurrently with the delivery of the Bonds by Assured Guaranty Municipal Corp.

-CUSIP PREFIX: 430883

-MATURITY SCHEDULE
+See "BOND INSURANCE" herein.

-See inside cover page
+CUSIP PREFIX: 69750R MATURITY SCHEDULE See inside cover page

 LEGALITY . . .
-The Bonds are offered by the Initial Purchaser subject to prior sale, when, as and if issued by the District and accepted by the Initial Purchaser, subject, among other things to the approval of the Initial Bond by the Attorney General of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel.
+The Bonds are offered by the underwriter named below (the "Underwriter") subject to prior sale, when, as and if issued by the District and accepted by the Underwriter, subject, among other things to the approval of the Initial Bond by the Attorney General of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel.
+Certain legal matters will be passed on for the Underwriter by its counsel, Orrick, Herrington & Sutcliffe LLP, Austin, Texas.

 DELIVERY . . .
-Delivery of the Bonds is expected through the facilities of DTC on December 20, 2018 (the "Date of Initial Delivery").
+Delivery of the Bonds is expected through the facilities of DTC on July 28, 2020, the date of initial delivery.